civichacker/ux-meetup/README.md

 - Elections results in Nashville during 2016
 - Wifi locations

-We've released an open source library
+We've released an open source library that highlights prepositions as to inform the user sever-side filtering is happening: https://github.com/sophicware/prepositional

 ## Search Results
 Search results from Sophicware's server will contain data visualizations.